faenrandir/a_careful_examination/documents/book_of_mormon/reasons_to_discount_emmas_testimony_about_bom_creation.md

 1. Joseph could not dictate a coherent or well-worded letter and so was especially incapable of dictating (i.e., orally composing) or writing the Book of Mormon.
 1. Joseph did not consult the dictated manuscript when he returned---he picked up where he left off during the translation process.

+# Critique

-That Joseph dictated with his face in a hat containing his seer stone is corroborated by many other witnesses, but there are some reasons to question other aspects of her testimony, particularly Joseph's abilities and the potential existence of manuscripts during the translation/dictation process.
+Many witnesses corroborate that Joseph dictated with his face in a hat containing a seer stone, but there are some reasons to question every other aspect (i.e., #'s 1--4 above) of her testimony.

-## Her statements on polygamy weaken her testimony generally
+## Reasons to question aspects of Emma's witness

+### Denied Joseph Smith's Polygamy

 As explained in greater detail [here](https://faenrandir.github.io/a_careful_examination/context-of-emma-smiths-bom-witness/), Emma's witness of the Book of Mormon follows directly after her testimony on polygamy.
-She claims that Joseph never practiced polygamy, but it seems highly likely that he did.
-Hence, if we accept that Joseph Smith was practicing polygamy (which is [fully accepted by the modern LDS Church](https://www.churchofjesuschrist.org/topics/plural-marriage-in-kirtland-and-nauvoo?lang=eng)) then we can conclude that Emma was either lying or she was naive about the actions of her husband---either because she was merely naive or because Joseph was adept at hiding his actions (or some combination).
+In the same interview, she claims that Joseph never practiced polygamy (but overwhelming evidence suggests that he did[^josephpracticedpolygamy]).
+If Joseph was practicing polygamy then we can conclude that Emma was either lying about the polygamy or she was naive about the actions of her husband,[^emmanaive] either of which weaken our confidence in any given assertation about the translation.

-## Notes or manuscripts
+### Motivated reasoning

+## Specific Criticism

+### No notes or manuscripts?

+Emma's last testimony follows within weeks of [an affidavit by R.J.
+Eichbaum](http://www.solomonspalding.com/docs/Eich1879.htm#1879a) which sparked renewed interest in the Spaulding theory (which suggested that a Spaulding manuscript acted as source material for the Book of Mormon).
+Hence

 [Only two statements about no manuscript and those are late and in response to Spaulding ???]